Frog coffin: Folklore

 There is extensive recorded folklore concerning the placement of frogs in coffins in eastern Finland, including central Finland, Savo, Karelia, North Ostrobothnia, Kainuu, and as far north as south Lapland – these areas are mostly Lutheran in modern religion, except Karelia which is Orthodox.

 Generally the burial of a miniature coffin is a key part of the ritual.
-The majority of recorded lore is about counter-magic – intended to reflect evil intentions back to the those sending them.
+The majority of recorded lore is about counter-magic – intended to reflect evil intentions back to those sending them.
 A lesser part of recorded rituals are malicious in intent – the ritual may be similar to the counter-magic one, but include the burial of an item from the victim in the coffin, though the intent of ritual is also key.
-In these rituals frogs are the commonest animal (about 70%) though others may be used including squirrels, pike, or even a human foetus.
+In these rituals frogs are the most common animal (about 70%) though others may be used including squirrels, pike, or even a human foetus.
 Animal substances (milk, feathers, hooves etc.) may have also been buried in a miniature coffin.

 In recorded folklore accounts it was thought that such a practise was powerful magic, and could kill an intended victim.
 Other spells or rituals could be healing, such as a cure for epilepsy which included burying a piece of the afflicted's undergarments with a frog coffin – this cure likely was another form of a protective 'reflective' spell, with the illness assumed caused by malicious sorcery.
 For example, in a ritual to dispel the problem of cows not returning home at night, recorded from the cunning man Mikko Koljonen (born 1812) of Viitasaari:

 A ritual against epilepsy also use a 'frog coffin' – it gives one ritual by which such coffins might end deposited in churches :

+Frog coffins were believed to keep cattle healthy, if buried near a cattle shed.